Where's Our Hope?

-May integrity and uprightness protect me, because my hope is in you (Psalm 25:21).
+May integrity and uprightness protect me, because my hope is in you (Psalms 25:21).

 Moses, by worldly standards, had it all at one point in his life.
 He lived in the palace of the Pharaoh, raised as one of Pharaoh’s own grandsons and had access to everything in the kingdom.
 After killing an Egyptian and fleeing to the desert, God called to him.